British Rail Class 373: Travel classes

 As Standard Premier and Business Premier use the same seating, the number of carriages allocated to each class may be varied in line with demand.

 For the purpose of travel with Interrail, Eurail, and similar passes, Standard class is considered 2nd class and Standard Premier class is considered 1st class.
 Business Premier is considered to be above 1st class and pass users cannot travel in Business Premier without purchasing a full public rate ticket.

 Train layout

-Three Capitals

-Each Three Capitals set is formed of two power cars and 18 coaches:
+Each Three Capitals set is formed of two power cars and 18 coaches.

-North of London

 North of London and Regional Eurostar sets are formed of two power cars and 14 coaches: